pgbackrest/pgbackrest/INSTALL.md

 ##### delta

 By default the database base and tablespace directories are expected to be present but empty.
-This option performs a delta restore using checksums if available and timestamp/size when checksums are not available.
+This option performs a delta restore using checksums.

 ##### force

 By itself this option forces the database base and tablespace paths to be completely overwritten.
-In combination with `--delta` a timestamp/size delta will be performed even if checksums are available.
+In combination with `--delta` a timestamp/size delta will be performed instead of using checksums.

 #### recovery options